 The good news is that there's a legitimate way to wield SEO.
 By commissioning SEO content, you can flood your site with high-quality content that delivers real value to your visitors.

-Again, SEO specialists may use different tactics to get your website or blog to rank.
+Again, SEO content writing specialists may use different tactics to get your website or blog to rank.
 But there are some basics that all content should follow.

 Yes, adding keywords to your content is still important.
 The trick is to use them sparingly.
 For instance, if you're writing a blog post on automotive cooling systems, you'd naturally include terms such as "cooling system," "radiator," and "water pump" several times in your article.
 If you avoid forcing keywords into your text where they're unnecessary, you're golden.